googoogajoob/yii-word-frequency/README.md

 * Generate the token frequency list

 After creation and speicification the accumulation must take place.
 Generation of the list must also be done last.
-The filtering options offer fexibility.
+The filtering options offer flexibility.
 They can be formed in differing orders.
 Blacklists, for example, may have a different effect on the list of tokens, if a substitution was performed beforehand.
 Dates of the format 12/07/2014 could be eliminated by replacing the slash with empty text and then removing umeric items.
 Or, optionally, they could be removed with regular